ianrenton/home-meteogram-display/README.md

 * The vertical yellow bands show hours of daylight, named for their day of the week, and the solid yellow vertical line shows the current time when the meteogram was generated.
 * Weather symbols across the bottom of the meteogram are based on the forecasted conditions.
 * Bars across the bottom of the display warn of frosts and storms, and will also display good days for drying laundry outside.
+* Additional bars aross the bottom of the display can be used to display calendar events.
 * All of these features can be toggled on and off, colours changed, etc. in a config file.

 ![Meteogram animation](docs/animation.gif)